gatsbyjs/gatsby/docs/blog/2019-04-18-component-shadowing/index.md

 Gatsby Themes introduce a concept called Component Shadowing.
 This feature allows users to override a component in order to customize its rendering.
-Component Shadowing is a powerful way to make one off changes to a theme without having to fully eject.
+Component Shadowing is a powerful way to make one-off changes to a theme without having to fully eject.

 It's pretty common to end up with a theme where you're happy with 99% of the details but want to customize the color palette and perhaps the author bio.
 This is where Component